You’ll likely read lots of acronyms associated with the International Baccalaureate on this website. Here’s a quick rundown of the most commonly used:

 Once authorisation is confirmed, a regular cycle of support and evaluation ensures the highest quality assurance.

-HVGS hopes to be offering the IB Career-related Programme (CP) to Year 11 students from 2021 and the Diploma Programme (DP) in 2022.
-This means that students in Years 11 and 12 may choose to study the Higher School Certificate (HSC) or IB Career-related Programme (CP), IB Diploma Programme (DP) or a bespoke program at HVGS.
+HVGS offers the IB Career-related Programme (CP) and IB Diploma Programme to Year 11 and 12 students.
+This means that students in Years 11 and 12 may choose to study the Higher School Certificate (HSC) or IB Career-related Programme (CP) or DP Programme at HVGS.